Fatality data collection method ::

 The parameters we collect

 Our nonprofit attempts to collect 33 separate parameters for each fatal dog mauling victim.
-Our parameters essentially breakdown the "attack scenario" into smaller pieces.
+Our parameters essentially breakdown the lethal "attack scenario" into smaller pieces.
 Over the many years of our dog bite fatality documentation, our list of parameters has grown as we identify new trends in fatal dog attack scenarios.
 In 2012, for instance, we added item 16 in response to the growing number of "rescue" or recently "rehomed" dogs that subsequently mauled an individual to death.

 Adding new parameters after identifying a trend is critical, but also very time consuming.
 We then must review all fatal attacks (hundreds of cases) before the trend arose to determine if any of the other cases involved these criteria.
 Also, it is safe to say that there should be national reporting requirements after a fatal dog mauling.
-Law enforcement departments should release consistent "baseline" information to the media and the public after each fatal attack, including these items:
+Law enforcement departments should release consistent "baseline" information to the news media and the public after each fatal dog attack, including these items:

 Baseline reporting requirements: